dutangc/CASdatasets/man-md/forexUSUK.md

 # Foreign exchange rate between USD and GBP

+## Description

  The dataset is the daily buying rates in New York City for cable transfers payable in foreign currencies from January 4, 1971 to March 1, 2013.
 The data can be downloaded from the FRED website.
 Access to this website was done on March 6, 2012.

 ```r
 data(forexUSUK)